 Note that the left hand voice is the same in all the OTS choices and it is OFF.
 Yamaha usually sets the left-hand voice to OFF in the preset styles.

 When you press one of the OTS buttons, this not only sets up the voices on your keyboard, it also automatically turns on SYNC START.
-As soon as you play a note in the auto accompaniment section, the style will start playing.
+Wtih SYNC START set to ON, as soon as you play a note in the auto accompaniment section, the style starts playing.

 In the STYLE CONTROL section is a button labeled OTS LINK.
 We mentioned earlier that each style is designed with four, increasingly complex, style patterns (A, B, C, and D).
 Each style also includes four OTS variations (1, 2, 3, and 4).
 The OTS settings are often chosen to match not only the style, but the variation as well.
 Thus, you may want to use OTS1 along with the A variation, OTS2 with the B variation, OTS3 with the C variation, and OTS4 with the D variation.
 There is no requirement to do this and you could mix and match the variations and the OTS settings however you want.
 But, if you do want to link the OTS settings with the variations, then you would use the OTS LINK button.
 When the OTS LINK option is ON, whenever you select a different style variation, the keyboard automatically switches to the OTS setting that matches that variation.